at St Andrew's School, Eastbourne

 It has grown considerably over the last 20 years, and was recently awarded City status.

-It has lots of attractions, including an extensive beach and seafront, the pier, and excellent shopping around ‘The Lanes’.
-It is also home to the famous Brighton Pavilion, which you will have an opportunity to visit.
+It has lots of attractions, including an extensive beach and seafront, the pier, and excellent shopping around ‘the lanes’.
+It is also home to the famous Brighton Pavilion, which you will have an opportunity to visit (entrance is included in the excursion).

 Find out more about Brighton

-NOTE: For students who stay for longer periods, there will be a range of other full and half day visits, including Canterbury (full day), Hastings, Lewis, Rye (half day).
+NOTE: For students who stay for longer periods, there will be a range of other full and half day visits, including Canterbury (full day), Hastings, Lewes, Rye (half day).